Yawei-Ding/Yawei-Ding/README.md

 ### I am Yawei Ding 👋

-- 🔭 I’m currently a master student on Peking University, majoring in Integrated Circuit Engineering.
+- 🔭 I’m currently a master student at Peking University, majoring in Integrated Circuit Engineering.
 - 🌱 I’m currently learning about digital integrated circuit design, especially riscv CPU design.
 - 📫 You can get in touch with me by email at: Dingyawei@pku.stu.edu.cn or YweiDing@foxmail.com.